 Richmond and Wandsworth Councils are the main employers in the Fund.
 Scheme employers are informed of changes to the scheme, policies and procedures by Employers' Newsletters.
 In addition, information is available to employers on dedicated "employer pages" on the PSS website.
-Training for responsible officers (e.g. School Administrative Officers or Bursars/Finance Officers) can be provided.
-The full range of Scheme information is provided.
+We arrange training events for employers to attend.
+These may be large scale events providing general training on the LGPS or smaller events or webinars to provide training on a specific area or task (such as how to complete contribution returns).